sdrobov/connected-drive/README.md

 ```

 ## Legal
-This library are in no way connected to the company BMW AG.
+This library is in no way connected to the company BMW AG.
 BMW and ConnectedDrive are registered trademarks of BMW AG.